AdyaTech/Games/JavaScript Games/Hatchling Havoc/README.md

 *   Control the FPS of the game and measure time to trigger periodic events.

 *   Restart the game by pressing 'R' button.
+Get rid of character circle by pressing 'D' button.